 - Advanced aspects 6: Time management

 In the last article Lewis was completing some management accounting tasks.
-Today he is working on the year-end accounts for Gorgeous Threads & Co, the clothing manufacturer he works for, which is owned and run as a partnership by Mel and Chris.
+Today he’s working on the year-end accounts for Gorgeous Threads & Co, the clothing manufacturer he works for, which is owned and run as a partnership by Mel and Chris.

 Lewis’s colleague normally produces the final accounts but has called in sick today and Lewis has been asked to take over.
 He finds the spreadsheet on the organisation’s shared computer drive, and discovers that the accounts have been prepared up to the extended trial balance (ETB).

-Click here for Advanced Synoptic Series – Part 2 and replicate Lewis’s tasks.
+Click here to download the spreadsheet: Advanced Synoptic Series – Part 2 and replicate Lewis’s tasks.

 Lewis can see that there is a problem with the ETB as the Trial Balance (TB) columns do not match, and neither do the Statement of financial position (SFP) columns ones.
 He hasn’t really got time to check every cell, so decides to start by checking those that are most likely to have errors: